Overview

 Define how lead fields should map to the destination fields required by the client.

-Add static/custom fields when additional values are required (e.g., flags, IDs, constants).
+Add static, custom, and system fields when additional values are required (e.g., flags, IDs, constants, calculated expressions, functions, lead source information, etc).

 Manage enumerated/dropdown value mappings when clients require specific sets of values.